 Love to ride?
-Take your cycling to the next level with these top tips from fitness and outdoor GPS brand Magellan.
+Take your cycling to the next level with the Magellan Cyclo GPS.

 You’ve purchased your bike and all your accessories and are ready to get serious about riding.
 But before you start training, here are some tips to help you avoid rookie mistakes – and hopefully help you on your road to a long love affair with this wonderful form of fitness.